-- $200 million to support research and adoption of clean tech in Canada’s natural resource sectors; and,
+- $200 million to support research and adoption of clean tech in Canada’s natural resource sectors

 Through Mission Innovation, Canada is also supporting Innovation Challenges designed to accelerate global clean energy innovation.
 Examples include:

-- Off-Grid Access to Electricity Innovation Challenge: Encouraging research and policy developments aimed at advancing clean energy solutions for rural and remote communities; and,
+- Off-Grid Access to Electricity Innovation Challenge: Encouraging research and policy developments aimed at advancing clean energy solutions for rural and remote communities

 On November 30, 2015, Prime Minister Trudeau announced Canada’s participation in Mission Innovation, a global initiative of countries, working together to accelerate clean energy innovation.
 As part of this initiative, the member countries agreed to double their national investments in clean energy innovation over five years while encouraging greater levels of private-sector investment in transformative clean energy technologies.

 This commitment includes working with the Breakthrough Energy Coalition, an independent and parallel initiative, which includes 30 influential investors from around the world who are committed to providing patient, early-stage capital to advance energy technology innovation.

 Under Mission Innovation, Canada and its partners are taking action to push clean energy research, development and demonstration like never before, driving transformative clean energy solutions for the future.
 Mission Innovation member countries see this initiative as supportive of economic growth, energy access and security, and as an urgent and lasting global response to climate change.
 Mission Innovation supports Canada’s vision to fight climate change, develop clean energy, drive economic growth and create good jobs for Canadians.